JeremyTubongbanua/sofe3650u-assignment1/README.md

 ### Factories

-- `ProductFactory.java (abstract)` - abstract factory class that defines abstract methods for creating objects of type `Product`
+- `ProductFactory.java (interface)` - interface factory class that defines abstract methods for creating objects of type `Product`
-- `CanadaProductFactory.java` - concrete factory class that implements `ProductFactory` and returns objects of type `Apple` and `Laptop` with special Canadian attributes
+- `CanadaProductFactory.java` - concrete factory class that extends `ProductFactory` and returns objects of type `Apple` and `Laptop` with special Canadian attributes
-- `MexicoProductFactory.java` - concrete factory class that implements `ProductFactory` and returns objects of type `Apple` and `Laptop` with special Mexican attributes
+- `MexicoProductFactory.java` - concrete factory class that extends `ProductFactory` and returns objects of type `Apple` and `Laptop` with special Mexican attributes

 ### Utility